-If an experienced screenwriter was tasked with devising a character to appeal purely to me, they wouldn’t be able to do better than Fernando Torres.
+If an experienced screenwriter was tasked with devising a character to appeal purely to me, they wouldn’t be able to create anyone better than Fernando Torres.

-El Nino has announced his retirement and I am almost embarrassed at the severity of my reaction.
+When El Nino has announced his retirement in 2019, I was almost embarrassed at the severity of my reaction.

-I do not support any of the clubs he has represented, nor am I even partially Spanish.
+I do not support any of the clubs he represented, nor am I even partially Spanish.

-But like so many others, I have been utterly compelled by his career.
+But like so many others, I was utterly compelled by his career.

 From his introduction to football as a goalkeeper-turned-poacher – who impressed Atletico Madrid scouts by scoring 55 goals in a season at Under-10 level – to winning three consecutive international trophies, culminating in a Golden Boot at Euro 2012, he’s captivated at every turn.